helm/charts/stable/kafka-pubsub-emulator/README.md

 3. A [ConfigMap](https://kubernetes.io/docs/tutorials/configuration/) that holds the Server configuration for the Pub/Sub Emulator for Kafka that will be mounted by the Pods in the StatefulSet above

-4. A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that holds the projects layout (topics and subscriptions) configuration used by the Pub/Sub Emulator for Kafka.
+4. A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that holds the projects layout (topics and subscriptions) configuration used by the Pub/Sub Emulator for Kafka

+4. A [Kafka](https://github.com/helm/charts/tree/master/incubator/kafka) cluster (optional, enabled by default)

 ### Installation